Weak Identification with Bounds in a Class of Minimum Distance Models: Introduction

+\textbf{Contribution (3) Examples and Application.} There are many possible applications of weak identification with bounds in minimum distance models.
+We demonstrate the theory in two simple examples: a latent factor model with one factor and a GARCH model.
+In the factor model, weak identification arises when the factor loadings are close to zero.
+However, informative bounds on the weakly identified parameters can be derived from the nonnegativity of the variances of the latent factor and errors.
+In the GARCH model, weak identification arises when the ARCH coefficient is close to zero.
+We show how to reparameterize both models to fit the required weak identification structure and detail implementation instructions for the RQLR test.

 Weak identification may be relevant in many empirical applications of factor models, especially when the number of factors is unknown.
 If a researcher does not know whether a given dataset contains one or two factors, for example, then the possibility the dataset contains a weakly identified factor should not be ruled out.
-We consider one such application, to estimating the effects of a randomized intervention designed to improve the quality of maternal-child interactions on parental investments in children, where parental investments are modeled by a factor model. \cite{Attanasio2020AER} use this model to find significant effects of the intervention on parental investments.
-We use the RQLR test to find significant identification-robust effects, in line with the results in \cite{Attanasio2020AER}.
-We also consider an alternative specification that adds an additional factor, and find that this alternative specification may be weakly identified.
-We demonstrate the relevance of the bounds and the value of inference based on the RQLR test in the weakly identified specification.
+We consider one such application, to estimating a model of parental investments in children. \cite{Attanasio2020AER} use a factor model with one factor to analyze the effects of a randomized intervention designed to improve the quality of maternal-child interactions on parental investments in children.
+Following \cite{CoxWeakIdFactor}, we note indicators that the model contains a second factor that may be weakly identified.
+We demonstrate the relevance of the bounds and the value of inference based on the RQLR test in a weakly identified factor model with two factors.

+\textbf{Related Literature.} Broadly speaking, there are two literatures in econometrics that are designed to cover models without identification: set-identified models (including moment inequality models) and weakly identified models (including weak instruments).
+Generally, the models covered by these literatures are distinct.
+Set-identified models are designed to cover the case that the identified set is (setwise) continuous as a function of the true value of the parameter.
+In contrast, weakly identified models are designed to cover a particular type of discontinuity in the identified set---one where the identified set is usually a singleton but becomes a non-singleton set on a subspace of the parameter space.